Al-Hudood (website)

 Al-Hudood (الحدود The Limits or The Borders) is a satirical Arabic news publication founded July 2013.
 It originally focused on satirical journalism in Jordan, and came to encompass news from the Arab world and from around the world, working with Arab writers and cartoonists from different parts of the Middle East and North Africa.

 History

-Isam Uraiqat, a Jordanian journalist of Palestinian heritage, co-founded Al-Hudood in Jordan in 2013.
+Isam Uraiqat, a Palestinian-Jordanian, co-founded Al-Hudood in Jordan in 2013.
+However after being denied registration in Jordan, the publication moved its operations to the U.K., where it has been based since.

-Though Al-Hudood is based in Jordan, its focus has expanded to include the Middle East and North Africa and the Arab world in general.
+Though Al-Hudood originated in Jordan, its focus has expanded to include the Middle East and North Africa and the Arab world in general.

 Organization

 The website's team is composed of 7 full-time and 2 part-time employees, and about 20 freelance writers and 10 interns.
 Alhudood currently operates through grants, and it currently is funded from a grant by the European Endowment for Democracy, Open Society Foundations, and the Heinrich Boell Foundation, with a number of other funders now being interested in funding it for the coming future.